Attorney Katelyn Medeiros: Defending the Rights of Children

 She is assistant child advocate in the Office of the Child Advocate (OCA), a fast-paced, high-stress, high-volume office – a good fit for this RIC alumna, whose energy seems indefatigable.

-As an independent state agency, the OCA functions as a watchdog to DCYF with the right to intervene in any case where a child’s legal, civil or special rights are not being met.
+The OCA protects the rights of children under the care of DCYF with the right to intervene in any case where a child’s safety, education or physical and mental welfare are not being met.
 If a resolution cannot be reached, the OCA can initiate litigation on the child’s behalf, including bring suit against DCYF.

 Medeiros’ first introduction to the OCA was in law school at Roger Williams University.
 She interned at the OCA for six months and was far enough along in her law program to present cases in court under the supervision of an attorney.

-Yet it was her internship at Rhode Island College, she said, that informed the work that she does today.
-A double major in justice studies and sociology, Medeiros took a course with Professor of Sociology Jill Harrison that included an internship assignment in the visiting unit of the Rhode Island Department of Corrections Women’s Facility, where she planned activities for children and their mothers.
+Yet it was an internship while she was a student at Rhode Island College that informed the work that she does today.
+A double major in justice studies and sociology, Medeiros took a course with Professor of Sociology Jill Harrison that included an internship in the visiting unit of the Rhode Island Department of Corrections Women’s Facility, where she planned activities for children and their mothers.

 “I think that experience made me a better lawyer,” she said.
 “From it I gained a more holistic perspective.
 I was able to see both sides – that of the parent and of the child.
 I recognized that these parents may have had bad childhoods themselves and had made mistakes.
 They were people who didn’t necessarily have malice intent in their heart.
 But the one thing that was common among most of them was that they genuinely loved their children, and you could see what a painful experience it was for them to be apart.”